trong-le/aries-activity-github-source/README.md

 The configuration takes 3 required parameters, `user`, `password`, and `method`.
 And for each method, the required parameters vary.

 ### Issue Num
 The issue num is the number of the specified issue.
-This parameter is only in the method, `listIssueEvents`.
 ```javascript
 "issueNum": "4"
 ```